ccantwell/uknnss-benchmark-dolfinx/README.md

 ## Running the benchmark

-The benchmark runs with one CPU core per GPU device, and does not do automatic allocation of devices.
+The benchmark runs with one MPI process per GPU device, and does not automatically bind MPI process to GPU devices.
 A description of how to bind devices and cores is given in the benchmark repository.
 Command line arguments can be shown with the `-h` option.